GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab17-exercise/README.md

 Answer: BillBuddy-space <br />
 b.
 Which POJOs am I to persist? <br />
-Answer: In this lab we will persist: User, Merchant, Payment, ProcessingFee and Contract Package Name: com.c123.billbuddy.model <br />
+Answer: In this lab we will persist: User, Merchant, Payment, ProcessingFee and Contract Package Name: com.gs.billbuddy.model <br />
 c.
 What is the database (in most cases) that I am persisting to? <br />
 Answer: we will use MySQL DB for demo purposes. <br />
 d.
 What are the DB user name, DB password, JDBC URL and JDBC Driver? <br />